 Why collaborating with Tor Vergata University?

 The UN System Organizations have important strategic partnerships that contribute to the achievement of the organizations' respective mandate.
-A strong network of partners helps to expand the organization reach and presence among the member states; based on this principle, a strategic collaboration between the UN System Organizations and universities can establish a productive and bilateral beneficial relationship.
+A strong network of partners helps to expand the organization presence among the Member States; based on this principle, a strategic collaboration between the UN System Organizations and universities can establish a productive and bilateral beneficial relationship.

 Ranked as the second biggest university of Rome, Tor Vergata is a young university that accounts for 39,000 students and 6 faculties.
 In the past years, the collaboration between IFAD, a specialised Agency of the United Nations based in Rome, and the University of Rome Tor Vergata’s Department of Economics and Finance, has produced the following benefits for IFAD: